 What is a modem?

 First of all, the modem is just one of many service-specific terminal devices.
 If you use DSL or Cable for your broadband, you’d need a modem.
-But if you use Fiberoptic, then you’d need an ONT.
+But if you use Fiber-optic, then you’d need an ONT.

-Considering that Cable Broadband has been widely used, you more likely run into a modem.
+Considering that Cable Broadband has been widely used, you are more likely to run into a modem.
 But I’ve seen folks calling the ONT and the Modem interchangeably.
 In fact, they might call a router, an access point, a mesh point, or a gateway, a “modem”.

 But again, generally, only a Cable (TV-based) or a DSL (phone-based) broadband connection requires a modem.